chendar3/sc-dispenser/readme.md

 **Version:** 1.0.1

 **Description:**
 Simple addon for making skillchains using immancence on a scholar and bursting off of those if enabled.
-Note: Does not keep track of stratagem usage so keep that in mind.
+Note: Does not keep track of stratagem usage and timing may very well be off if you don't have capped (80%) fast cast on your scholar.

 **Abbreviations:** scd